 What Happens to My Current Windows, Faucets and Other Junk?

 When you upgrade to greener materials in your home, a major concern is what happens to the stuff you’re getting rid of.
 There are entire companies whose main purpose is to reduce these materials to their basic components: faucets are essentially steel or brass, windows are glass and plastic, etc.

-These individual materials can be recycled and used in other ways by construction companies like Murray Lampert.
-When you decide to go green and update your home’s systems, you’re not only helping out your own monthly bills, but you’re potentially making products cheaper for other homeowners as well.
+These individual materials can be recycled and used in other ways by construction companies and design-build contractors like Murray Lampert.
+When you decide to go green and update your home’s systems, you’re not only helping to lower your monthly utility bills, but you’re potentially making products cheaper for other homeowners as well.

 Remember, just because you’re doing all this for the environment, it doesn’t mean you need to stop turning off lights or being more economical about recycling.
 But it does give you cause to brag to your friends.